djhvscf/mockaroo.api/README.md

 Mockaroo API
 ================

-Mockaroo API is an API that let us generate random data and insert into our data bases, create .XML, .xls, .json files.
+Mockaroo API is an API that let us generate random data and insert into our data bases, create .xml, .xls, .json files.
 That's it.<br />
 This API is based in JSON Objects.

 Author Homepage:      http://djhv92.wix.com/dennishernandez<br />